openstack-archive/tripleo-incubator/devtest.md

 Footnotes
 =========

-* [1] Customize a downloaded bootstrap image.
+* [1] Customize a downloaded seed image.

-  If you downloaded your bootstrap VM's image, you may need to configure it.
+  If you downloaded your seed VM image, you may need to configure it.
   Setup a network proxy, if you have one (e.g. 192.168.2.1 port 8080)

         echo << EOF >> ~/.profile